michaelcourcy/kasten-mongodb-percona/README.md

 In this demo the backup are sent to an AWS S3 bucket but the operator support Azure blob and other S3 compatible service.

-Let's defined for the S3 bucket the backup location, you'll need to change it line 446-450 -n `cr.yaml`.
+Let's define for the S3 bucket the backup location, you'll need to change it line 465-472 in `cr.yaml`.
 - `AWS_S3_ACCESS_KEY_ID` and `AWS_S3_SECRET_ACCESS_KEY` according to your setting.
 - `REGION` the region of your bucket for instance eu-west-3
 - `BUCKET_NAME` the name of you bucket for instance my-bucket